ka-patel/dl_quotes/README.md

 Currently following three sets of buckets are available:

- - US Securities from Yahoo Finance (yahoo_fin or yfinance directory) Note that these variation are because each uses different built-in Python modules but they function identically.
+1) US Securities from Yahoo Finance (yahoo_fin or yfinance directory) Note that these variation are because each uses different built-in Python modules but they function identically.

- - US Gov't Thrift Savings Plan -- aka TSP (TSP directory)
+2) US Gov't Thrift Savings Plan -- aka TSP (TSP directory)

-This repo also contains FinanceQuote directory which has additional unofficial Finance::Quote modules that are developed by me.
+3) Additional unofficial Finance::Quote modules that are developed by me.
 It includes YahooChart module which fetches cookies and crumb to future proof it, and multi-threading if installed Perl is capable of.
 You simply would overlay these files into your .../site/lib/Finance directory.
-This is as of version 1.67 for Finance::Quote.
+This is as of officially released version 1.68 of Finance::Quote.

 ```